* Female Hamas terrorist who helped plan and carry out a deadly 2001 suicide bombing in a Jerusalem restaurant

-Born in 1980, Ahlam Tamimi is a Jordanian national who was the first woman ever to be recruited by Izzadine el-Qassam, the military wing of Hamas.
+Born on October 20, 1980 in Zarqa, Jordan, Ahlam Tamimi is a Jordanian national who was the first woman ever to be recruited by Izzadine el-Qassam, the military wing of Hamas.
 Under the auspices of this organization, Tamimi was intimately involved in the planning and execution of an August 9, 2001 suicide bombing of a Sbarro’s pizzeria in Jerusalem, an attack that was carried out by a 22-year-old male named Ezziddin Al-Masri.
 At the time of the Sbarro’s attack, which killed 15 people while wounding more than 120 others, Tamimi resided in Ramallah, was enrolled as a student at Birzeit University, and worked part-time as a broadcaster on Palestinian television.

 Tamimi selected Sbarro’s as the site of the bombing specifically because it was an easy target — an unguarded location filled with Jewish patrons, including many children and young mothers.
 When it came time to put the plan into action on August 9, Tamimi personally escorted Al-Masri to the restaurant.
 So that they could pass inconspicuously as tourists, the pair were dressed as Westerners and spoke English.
 Inside the pizzeria, Tamimi helped the young jihadist situate himself in a location where his bomb — hidden inside a guitar case that was packed also with nails and screws — would be likely to cause maximum casualties.
 Tamimi then nonchalantly walked out of the restaurant, and moments later Al-Masri detonated his explosive.
 Among the murdered victims were eight children and a pregnant woman.
 Another female victim was left in a permanent coma.